LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 <h2 id="drawing-distribution"> Probability of collisions when drawing from a distribution </h2>

 A rather subtle but important assumption made in the previous sections is that we are drawing people from a large population.
 This assumption breaks down when drawing from a small sample.
 For example, Facebook friends.
 We can only draw as many pairs, triples and sets in general as exist.
-In my group of friends there is a day where seven people share a birthday, but none where six do.
+In my group of friends there is a day where seven people share a birthday but none where six do.
 So I cannot include this probability in my calculation, which the calculation in the previous section does.

 The probability of drawing from a distribution is a tricky problem.
-One applications is calculating probabilities of hands in [poker][wiki_poker].
+One notable application is calculating probabilities of hands in [poker][wiki_poker].

 [wiki_poker]: https://en.wikipedia.org/wiki/Poker_probability